ajaxorg/ace-api-docs/README.md

 There will be some information in `generated\declarations.log` that you could use for improving declaration file.
 (Missing events, methods, constructors)

 The final step will generate output documentation with TypeDoc.
-You will need to change `generateDoc.js` with your settings.
-Main parameters described in `https://typedoc.org/api/`
+You will need to change `generator-options.json` with your settings.

 Important!
-Change `acegitlink` parameter with used Ace release link - for example: `https://github.com/ajaxorg/ace/tree/v1.4.2/`
+Change `gitLink` parameter with used Ace release link - for example: `https://github.com/ajaxorg/ace/tree/v1.4.2/`

 ```
 node generateDoc.js doc